In the Beginning, There Was Heather

 And look at that ‘And — work well.
 Remember there are others out there’.
 Decades later, working alone at home, I’m still warmed to read this.

-The group grew, eventually, and produced the Women’s Art Environment at the Canterbury Society of Arts in 1977, probably inspired by Judy Chicago’s Womanhouse (1972) and building on Joanna’s suggestion at an early Women Artists Group meeting.
+The group grew, eventually, and produced the Women’s Art Environment at the Canterbury Society of Arts in 1977, probably inspired by Judy Chicago’s Womanhouse (1972) and perhaps building on Joanna’s suggestion at an early Women Artists Group meeting.

 When Joanna organised A Season’s Diaries — exhibited at the Victoria University Library in Wellington in late 1977 and later in Hamilton and Christchurch — five of the seven artists included were also part of the Women Artists Group: Joanna, Heather, Allie Eagle, Anna Keir and Gladys Gurney.
 (The other two were Bridie Lonie and I.)